realmethods-public/knowops/tech.stack.packages/ASP.NET Core/README.md

 `nuget sources Add -Name __<name_of_repository>__ -Source __<url_to_the_NuGet_repository>__`

-For example, if using the jFrog Artifactory, the command looks like:
+For example, if using the JFrog Artifactory, the command looks like:

 `nuget sources Add -Name Artifactory -Source http://<jfrog_artifactory_url>/artifactory/api/nuget/<repository key>`